umaar/learn-browser-testing/readme.md

 npm start
 ```

+### Older Node.js

+If using an older Node.js, please refer to the `1-testing-old-node` folder instead.
+I've manually gone through and converted ES Imports into `requires()` and avoided any top-level await.

 ### Windows users

 If `npm start` works for you (try one of the cypress, or just examples), then continue with that - you don't need to change anything.
 Otherwise, run this to fix the error: